 She’s Married to a Banker

-Nauert is married to Scott Norby, a Wisconsin native who has a bachelors degree in economics from the University of Wisconsin-Madison.
+Nauert is married to Scott Norby, a banker by profession.
+He has a bachelors degree in economics from the University of Wisconsin-Madison.
 He earned his MBA with honors from the University of Chicago’s Graduate School of Business.
 Since then, he’s pursued a career in investment banking.

 He was Managing Director at UBS Investment Bank and North Sea Partners LLC.
 He now serves as MD at Goldman Sachs.
 He was also a member of the financial sponsors group at Morgan Stanley.